apalbright/thelittledataset/content/post/econ-words.md

 |title w/ question or colon  |               0.45|
 |title w/ question and colon |               0.03|

+I wish I could also tell you what % of titles are "cutesy".
 While searching for a special character in titles is simple, classifying a title as "cutesy" is not.
 I leave this exercise to the reader.

-I also leave the reader with this very relatable content from [Racheal Meager](https://twitter.com/economeager/status/1407755640886411266) for all of us who feel magnetically drawn to cutesy title creation,
+I also leave the reader with this very relatable content from [Racheal Meager](https://twitter.com/economeager/status/1407755640886411266) for all of us who feel compelled to create cutesy titles:

 > Nothing annoys me more than papers with cutesy titles and that's because I am always wrestling with the cutsey-title-writer within